-L Heavenly Father, take my life and let it be consecrated to Thee.C Amen.
-L O Lord, in this time of national transition to a new president and administration, grant wisdom to our leaders.
-Make them faithful stewards of their offices to that they will be a blessing to our nation.
-C Amen.
-O Lord, bless the lonely, that they would be comforted with the sure and certain knowledge that You will never forsake them, and that within the household of faith they might find family, friends and loving companionship.
-Amen.

-L Almighty God, send Your holy angels to watch over all of our loved ones, especially those who live in

-- distant places.
-Protect all who attend to our needs during this time of national emergency and pandemic.
-We ask that you would quickly grant relief according to Your will. - I thank You, my heavenly Father, through Jesus Christ, Your dear Son, that You have kept me this night from all harm and danger; and I pray that You would keep me this day also from sin and every evil, that all my doings and life may please You.
+Prayers

+- L O Lord, as You once called Samuel, Philip and Nathanael into Your service, thank You for calling us.
+Give us a delight in Your holy word, that our witness would lead many to follow Jesus, the Son of God. - C Amen. - L O Lord, You call fathers, mothers and children to serve each other in their homes.
+Let them be faithful to their callings, trusting that their love for each other will be blessed by You. - C Amen. - L Gracious Lord, receive our prayers for those who suffer from loneliness.
+Comfort them with the sure and certain knowledge that You will never forsake them.
+Give them family and friends within the household of faith with whom they can find loving companionship. - C Amen. - L O God of peace, during this time of war in the ancient land of Jesus' birth and in Ukraine, we pray that You would grant a swift end to the conflict and lasting peace, that right and justice would prevail, and that You would grant Your mighty hand of protection to the innocent and helpless. - C Amen. - L Holy God, mighty Lord, bless our president, Congress, governor, and all our leaders, that justice may prevail and Your people would be free to live at peace with all.
+Guard those who protect us, especially our armed forces, police, and firefighters. - C Amen. - L Visit us in Your compassion, O Lord.
+Deliver the sick from their infirmity, the troubled from their afflictions, the grieving from their sorrow, and the dying from their fear.
+May all who cry to You receive grace according to Your will. - C Amen. - L Holy Lord, mighty God, You have shown us Your mercy in Your Son.
+Hear the prayers of Your people and grant what is needful to us and those for whom we pray, that trusting in Your mercy, our hearts may find perfect peace and rest; through the same Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever. - C Amen. - I thank You, my heavenly Father, through Jesus Christ, Your dear Son, that You have kept me this night from all harm and danger; and I pray that You would keep me this day also from sin and every evil, that all my doings and life may please You.
 For into Your hands I commend myself, my body and soul, and all things.
 Let Your holy angel be with me, that the evil foe may have no power over me.
 Amen. - Our Father who art in heaven, hallowed be Thy name, Thy kingdom come, Thy will be done on earth as it is in heaven; give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
 For Thine is the kingdom and the power and the glory forever and ever.
-Amen. - L Let us bless the Lord. - C Thanks be to God. - L The Lord bless us, defend us from all evil, and bring us to everlasting life. - C Amen.
+Amen. - L Let us bless the Lord. - C Thanks be to God.

+L The Lord bless us, defend us from all evil, and bring us to everlasting life.

+C Amen.

-Take My Life and Let It Be Lutheran Service Book 783, Lutheran Worship 404, The Lutheran Hymnal 400
+Take My Life and Let It Be

+Lutheran Service Book 783, Lutheran Worship 404, The Lutheran Hymnal 400